 The economic model is exemplified in the policies of agencies such as the Social Security Administration (SSA) and departments of vocational rehabilitation.
-Programs such as SSA's Social Security Disability Insurance (SSDI) are set up to provide income for those unable to work due to a physical or mental impairment.
+Programs such as SSA's Social Security Disability Insurance (SSDI) provide income for those unable to work due to a physical or mental impairment.
 Vocational rehabilitation programs focus on restoring the individual's capacity for earning an income in the competitive job sector.

-Some policies based on an economic definition of disability notion that disabled emphasize the persons can become economically productive members of society.
+Some policies based on an economic definition of disability emphasize the notion that disabled persons can become economically productive members of society.
 Programs are justified in terms of the positive impact they have on individual income and the nation's economy.
-Bowe (1980) argues that employment-centered rehabilitive programs for disabled persons are among the least expensive and most cost-effective government programs, with the potential for returning \$3.00 for every dollar of funds that are invested.
+Bowe (1980) argues that employment-centered rehabilitation programs for disabled persons are among the least expensive and most cost-effective government programs, with the potential for returning three dollars for every dollar of funds invested.
 According to some criteria, the economic approach to disability represents an enlightened view of the problem.